Investigation Held by Kolobki

-The name of the series of shorts is a pun on a once-popular Soviet television series Investigation Held by ZnaToKi.
+The name of the series of shorts is a pun on a once-popular Soviet television series Investigation Led by Experts.

 Plot summary

-A foreign smuggler named Karbophos (an allusion to Karabas Barabas, though also a Soviet term for Malathion insecticide), under the guise of a tourist, steals a rare striped elephant—named Baldakhin—from a city zoo in Berdychev.
+A foreign smuggler named Karbophos (an allusion to Karabas Barabas, though also a Soviet term for Malathion insecticide), under the guise of a tourist, steals a rare striped elephant—named Baldakhin—from a city zoo in Berdychiv.
 Previously, Karbophos had been the owner of Baldakhin, but due to his abuse of the elephant, it fled from him.
 The renowned Kolobki brothers—a detective duo—take up the investigation.

 At a souvenir shop, Karbophos obtains a certificate for a porcelain elephant that he purchases (and then promptly breaks).
 He attempts to use said certificate to board a aeroplane with Baldakhin.

-However, the Kolobki brothers manage to arrive in the nick of time, and lure the elephant away with cod-liver oil.
+However, the Kolobki brothers manage to arrive in the nick of time, and lure the elephant away with cod liver oil.
 Karbophos is eventually shot with a balloon gun, and flies away.
 The Kolobki brothers and Baldakhin (along with a turncoat ex-servant of Karbophos) then walk through the city.